-The ILO provides technical assistance to ILO constituents and expands the knowledge base on wages, working time, working conditions, collective bargaining and labour relations, and job and labour market security.
+The ILO provides technical assistance to ILO constituents and expands the knowledge base on wages, working time, working conditions, collective bargaining and labour relations, as well as job and labour market security.
 To this effect, the ILO has also developed policy guides on minimum wages and collective bargaining.
-The Office promotes cooperation between the key labour market institutions and their combined effect on worker protection, labour market performance and equality.
+The Office promotes cooperation between the key labour market institutions to foster their potential combined positive effect on worker protection, labour market performance and equality.
 This includes the following areas (70):

 - Employment security protects workers against income fluctuations as a result of job loss due to dismissal caused by economic downturns, enterprise restructuring or other reasons.
 The growth of non-standard forms of work, such as temporary contracts, jobs through employment agencies, dependent self-employment, and marginal part-time work has increased workers’ concerns over employment security.